in3rsha/bitcoin-chainstate-parser/README.md

 # Bitcoin Chainstate Parser

-This simple Ruby script reads the Bitcoin `~/.bitcoin/chainstate` LevelDB database and prints out each UTXO entry.
+This simple Ruby script parses the Bitcoin `~/.bitcoin/chainstate` LevelDB database.

-I wrote this script so that I could understand how the data inside the database had been compressed.
-It's not very fast, but it's good for educational purposes.
+It works on the chainstate database structure for **Bitcoin Core 0.15.1** and above.

-**NOTE: If you're looking to get the entire UTXO set from the chainstate database quickly, check out this tool instead: [http://github.com/in3rsha/bitcoin-utxo-dump](bitcoin-utxo-dump).
-I basically wrote this Ruby script so that I could get an understanding of the chainstate database structure before writing the faster Go tool.**
+**NOTE: I wrote this Ruby script so that I could get an understanding of the chainstate database structure.
+If you're looking to get the entire UTXO set quickly, check out this tool instead: [http://github.com/in3rsha/bitcoin-utxo-dump](bitcoin-utxo-dump)**

 ## Usage